 - Yield: 1 generous cup 1x

 - Cuisine: Middle Eastern

 - 2 cups sesame seeds

 - Over medium heat, roast the sesame seeds in a skillet for about 5 minutes.
 Be sure to move them constantly so they don't become too brown.

-- Place the sesame seeds in your food processor and start to process them at a slow-medium speed.
-Add water a tablespoon at a time until a paste starts to form.
-(About 10-15 minutes)
+- Place the sesame seeds in your spice grinder, food processor or blender and start to process the sesame seeds at a slow-medium speed.

 - Tahini done!